PaulMcMillan-Astro/GalPot/README.md

 ## MCMC chains from McMillan (2017)

-The MCMC chains used to explore the probability distribution of the model parameters for the main results given in McMillan (2017) are available [via Zenodo](https://doi.org/10.5281/zenodo.6219842).
-The notebook ReadAndSelectMCMCOutput.ipynb gives an example of reading the chan and sampling a model from it.
+The MCMC chain used to explore the probability distribution of the model parameters for the main results given in McMillan (2017) are available [via Zenodo](https://doi.org/10.5281/zenodo.6219842).
+The notebook ReadAndSelectMCMCOutput.ipynb gives an example of reading the chain and sampling a model from it.

 # Examples and documentation